 MPI is committed to helping the primary industries to double the value of exports by 2025.
 This is the Ministry's contribution to the Government's Business Growth Agenda target.
 Achieving this will require significant changes in the way the primary industries operate – to increase both volume and value of exports.

 The PGP is one of the most tangible examples of how MPI is partnering and enabling to help the primary industries reach their maximum potential.
 The partnership between government and industry ensures that there are commercial drivers for the programmes.

-The overall funding provision was organised in Budget 2009, with provision of $30 million for 2009/10, $40 million for 2010/122, $50 million for 2011/12, and $70 million per annum from 2012/13 to be appropriated to Vote: Agriculture and Forestry.
-Government funding is released in stages on the receipt of invoices for work undertaken by contracted programmes in accordance with that programme's contract and programme plan.
-As at 31 March 2014, total government funding paid to the 15 programmes underway was $98.1 million.
+Government funding is released to programmes in stages on the receipt of invoices for work undertaken by contracted programmes in accordance with that programme's contract and programme plan.
+As at 31 October 2014, total government funding paid to programmes underway was $124.8 million.
+The budget appropriation for PGP (excluding the NZAGRC) is approximately $62m per annum; it has not been fully expended in any one year to date.

 The PGP has been successful in attracting high-quality investment proposals.

 As at 1 November 2014, there are 16 PGP programmes underway and two completed programmes.
 The total PGP funding commitment from government and industry across these programmes is $694 million.
 (See further below under ‘Background’ for a report by the NZIER on the potential economic benefits from current and future PGP programmes).

 PGP investment by sector (November 2014)

 PGP investments cover education and skills development, research and development, product development, commercialisation, commercial development and technology transfer.
 The benefit of a programme must be anchored in New Zealand, and must be additional to existing initiatives and work programmes - that is, beyond business as usual.